The Educational Choice for Children Act

 • Minimal Administrative Burden: The IRS and U.S. Department of the Treasury handle oversight and compliance.
 States simply designate eligible scholarship organizations.

-The Cost of Not Opting In: A Real-World Example (North Carolina)
+The Cost of Not Opting In: A Real-World Example (Minnesota)

 STEP 1